 If you’ve ever received a phone call, letter, or email from a lawyer shortly after an accident who you didn’t contact first or who you didn’t provide your information to, you may have been a victim of one of these unethical lawyers!

 When you are contacted unsolicited by a lawyer after an accident, it’s likely they received your personal information through underhanded or even illegal means, sometimes even by paying a police officer or healthcare worker.

-Read on, or watch our Legal Break video on this topic, to learn more about this improper practice, and what to do if it happens to you.
+Read on to learn more about this improper practice, and what to do if it happens to you.

 What Are The Rules About Solicitation?